Hanesbrands (NYSE:HBI) Releases Q4 2022 Earnings Guidance

 Analyst Ratings Changes

-Several analysts have issued reports on the stock.
-StockNews.com assumed coverage on shares of Hanesbrands in a research report on Wednesday, October 12th.
-They set a sell rating for the company.
-Credit Suisse Group lowered shares of Hanesbrands from an outperform rating to a neutral rating and cut their price target for the company from $10.00 to $7.00 in a research report on Wednesday.
-B. Riley cut their price target on shares of Hanesbrands from $18.00 to $14.00 and set a buy rating for the company in a research report on Friday, August 12th.
-Barclays lowered their price objective on shares of Hanesbrands from $13.00 to $11.00 and set an equal weight rating for the company in a research note on Monday, August 15th.
-Finally, UBS Group lowered their price objective on shares of Hanesbrands from $14.00 to $12.00 in a research note on Friday, July 15th.
-Two research analysts have rated the stock with a sell rating, six have issued a hold rating and one has given a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of Hold and a consensus target price of $10.40.
+A number of brokerages recently issued reports on HBI.
+UBS Group dropped their price objective on shares of Hanesbrands from $14.00 to $12.00 in a report on Friday, July 15th.
+Wells Fargo & Company lowered shares of Hanesbrands from an overweight rating to an underweight rating and lowered their target price for the stock from $13.00 to $5.00 in a research note on Monday, October 31st.
+Barclays lowered their target price on shares of Hanesbrands from $13.00 to $11.00 and set an equal weight rating for the company in a research note on Monday, August 15th.
+Stifel Nicolaus lowered their target price on shares of Hanesbrands from $11.00 to $10.00 in a research note on Wednesday, July 20th.
+Finally, CL King lowered their target price on shares of Hanesbrands from $17.00 to $15.00 in a research note on Friday, August 12th.
+Two investment analysts have rated the stock with a sell rating, six have issued a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $10.40.

 Hanesbrands Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 13th.
-Shareholders of record on Tuesday, November 22nd will be issued a $0.15 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 13th.
+Investors of record on Tuesday, November 22nd will be given a $0.15 dividend.
+The ex-dividend date of this dividend is Monday, November 21st.
 This represents a $0.60 dividend on an annualized basis and a yield of 8.82%.
-The ex-dividend date of this dividend is Monday, November 21st.
-Hanesbrands’s dividend payout ratio (DPR) is presently 60.00%.
+Hanesbrands’s dividend payout ratio (DPR) is 60.00%.

-In other Hanesbrands news, insider Tracy M. Preston acquired 3,000 shares of the business’s stock in a transaction on Monday, September 12th.
-The shares were acquired at an average price of $9.36 per share, for a total transaction of $28,080.00.
-Following the completion of the acquisition, the insider now owns 3,000 shares in the company, valued at $28,080.
-The acquisition was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other news, insider Tracy M. Preston purchased 3,000 shares of the business’s stock in a transaction dated Monday, September 12th.
-The shares were purchased at an average price of $9.36 per share, for a total transaction of $28,080.00.
-Following the completion of the acquisition, the insider now directly owns 3,000 shares in the company, valued at approximately $28,080.
-The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Stephen B. Bratspies purchased 30,000 shares of the business’s stock in a transaction dated Tuesday, September 6th.
-The shares were purchased at an average price of $8.65 per share, for a total transaction of $259,500.00.
-Following the acquisition, the chief executive officer now owns 123,754 shares of the company’s stock, valued at $1,070,472.10.
+In related news, insider Tracy M. Preston bought 3,000 shares of the firm’s stock in a transaction on Monday, September 12th.
+The shares were bought at an average cost of $9.36 per share, for a total transaction of $28,080.00.
+Following the transaction, the insider now owns 3,000 shares of the company’s stock, valued at $28,080.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In related news, insider Tracy M. Preston bought 3,000 shares of the firm’s stock in a transaction on Monday, September 12th.
+The shares were bought at an average cost of $9.36 per share, for a total transaction of $28,080.00.
+Following the transaction, the insider now owns 3,000 shares of the company’s stock, valued at $28,080.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Stephen B. Bratspies bought 30,000 shares of the firm’s stock in a transaction on Tuesday, September 6th.
+The shares were bought at an average price of $8.65 per share, for a total transaction of $259,500.00.
+Following the completion of the transaction, the chief executive officer now directly owns 123,754 shares in the company, valued at approximately $1,070,472.10.
 The disclosure for this purchase can be found here.
-Over the last quarter, insiders have acquired 37,000 shares of company stock worth $322,600.
-0.29% of the stock is currently owned by company insiders.
+Insiders have bought a total of 37,000 shares of company stock worth $322,600 in the last three months.
+Insiders own 0.29% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in HBI.
-Goldman Sachs Group Inc. grew its holdings in shares of Hanesbrands by 176.0% during the first quarter.
-Goldman Sachs Group Inc. now owns 3,175,319 shares of the textile maker’s stock valued at $47,281,000 after buying an additional 2,025,040 shares during the last quarter.
-Shapiro Capital Management LLC boosted its holdings in Hanesbrands by 9.8% in the first quarter.
-Shapiro Capital Management LLC now owns 15,351,432 shares of the textile maker’s stock worth $228,583,000 after purchasing an additional 1,371,689 shares during the last quarter.
-BlackRock Inc. boosted its holdings in Hanesbrands by 2.7% in the first quarter.
-BlackRock Inc. now owns 37,582,047 shares of the textile maker’s stock worth $559,599,000 after purchasing an additional 997,840 shares during the last quarter.
-Renaissance Technologies LLC boosted its holdings in Hanesbrands by 46.5% in the first quarter.
-Renaissance Technologies LLC now owns 2,708,900 shares of the textile maker’s stock worth $40,336,000 after purchasing an additional 859,223 shares during the last quarter.
-Finally, Invesco Ltd. boosted its holdings in Hanesbrands by 98.3% in the first quarter.
-Invesco Ltd. now owns 1,407,638 shares of the textile maker’s stock worth $20,959,000 after purchasing an additional 697,615 shares during the last quarter.
-Hedge funds and other institutional investors own 88.53% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in HBI.
+Canada Pension Plan Investment Board raised its stake in Hanesbrands by 41.9% in the 1st quarter.
+Canada Pension Plan Investment Board now owns 5,010 shares of the textile maker’s stock valued at $74,000 after purchasing an additional 1,480 shares during the last quarter.
+Franklin Resources Inc. raised its stake in Hanesbrands by 8.0% in the 2nd quarter.
+Franklin Resources Inc. now owns 21,973 shares of the textile maker’s stock valued at $226,000 after purchasing an additional 1,629 shares during the last quarter.
+KB Financial Partners LLC raised its stake in Hanesbrands by 14.1% in the 1st quarter.
+KB Financial Partners LLC now owns 19,534 shares of the textile maker’s stock valued at $291,000 after purchasing an additional 2,407 shares during the last quarter.
+Guardian Wealth Management Inc. raised its stake in Hanesbrands by 2.1% in the 1st quarter.
+Guardian Wealth Management Inc. now owns 132,827 shares of the textile maker’s stock valued at $1,978,000 after purchasing an additional 2,701 shares during the last quarter.
+Finally, Wall Street Access Asset Management LLC raised its stake in Hanesbrands by 7.1% in the 1st quarter.
+Wall Street Access Asset Management LLC now owns 44,352 shares of the textile maker’s stock valued at $659,000 after purchasing an additional 2,945 shares during the last quarter.
+Institutional investors and hedge funds own 88.53% of the company’s stock.

 About Hanesbrands